Twin pregnancies with complications: impact on neurodevelopment study via registry follow up

 Because of the shared placenta, a condition which affects one baby usually affects the other as well.
 The chance of babies surviving when one of these complications occurs is increasing because new technologies are providing new treatments.
 However, as more babies survive after these complicated pregnancies, important clinical questions have arisen about the long-term neurological and developmental impact on the affected babies.

-The Twins-RF study looks at how babies are developing one year from birth in monochorionic twin pregnancies with no complications, and those affected by TTTS, TAPS, TRAPS, selective growth restriction and selective intrauterine death.
+The Twins-RF study looked at how babies were developing one year from birth in monochorionic twin pregnancies with no complications, and those affected by TTTS, TAPS, TRAPS, selective growth restriction and selective intrauterine death.